FORM DANCE PROJECTS AND RIVERSIDE THEATRES PRESENT

 A Double Bill of dance exploring the subtleties of above ground movement with apparatus.

 Legs On The Wall

 In Cat’s Cradle, Australia’s celebrated physical theatre company Legs On The Wall, explores the depths of what is private and what is public.
-How do we navigate between what we desire to do and what we are expected to act like?
+How do we navigate between what we desire to do and how we are expected to act?

 This work delves into the intimacy between a couple who crave more from their newfound relationship.
 Cat’s Cradle hums with an underlying tension between the performers, sometimes playful sometimes painful.

 The performers expertly utilise simple but commanding apparatus that looms over the space like a curtain of tentacles, revealing the underbelly of the story.
 Cat’s Cradle tantalises us, as it coerces us to look at our own desires where reality and fantasy collide.
 But will any of us admit to it?